 Thomasine A Corbett.
+PRESIDENT

-PRESIDENT AFSCME Local 1067
+AFSCME Local 1067

-AF SCME Loo AFSCME Local 1067 -
+AFSCME Local 1067 - Information

-Information

 Contacts Name Email Address Phone

-Unit 1 Steward Unit 2 Steward CPO Steward
+Unit 1 Steward

+Unit 2 Steward

+CPO Steward

-Local 1067 Contacts ;
+Local 1067 Contacts

-Thomasine Corbett Nate Fisher Linda Hogan-Shea Ianet Cartwright Ioseph Morgan Vice President Secretary Treasurer tcorbett@necc.mass.edu NFisher@Fitchburgestate.ma.edu Ihoganshea@westfield.ma.edu jcartwright@bridgew.edu j3morgan@bridgew.edu Northern Essex Community College Fitchburg State University Westfield State University Bridgewater State University Bridgewater State University
+Thomasine Corbett President tcorbett@necc.mass.edu Northern Essex Community College Nate Fisher Vice President NFisher@Fitchburgestate.ma.edu Linda Hogan-Shea Secretary Ihoganshea@westfield.ma.edu Janet Cartwright Treasurer jcartwright@bridgew.edu Bridgewater State University

-lease reach out to your Local Steward as listed abo nversation with a supervisor, or have ove, Linda Hogan-Shea if the Steward
+If you have a question, are being called into a potential disciplinary conversation with a supervisor, or have any other concern please reach out to your Local Steward as listed above or your Council 93 Staff Rep.

-Massachusetts, we maintain a web ities and Community Colleges across it at www.afscme1067.org .
-You can contract - there.
+In addition, because Local 1067 includes members from State Universities and Community Colleges across Massachusetts, we maintain a website just for our Local.
+You can find it at www.afscme1067.org.
+You can often find answers to your questions - including a copy of our current contract - there.

-Have a suggestion, o or just want to c hat?
-We love hearing from our me embers!
+Have a suggestion, or just want to chat?
+We love hearing from our members!
 Please reach out!

 In Solidarity,

+Your Local 1067 Officers